Help for Flooring Professionals: Kits, Apps, Specs, and More

 Even just in the area of moisture measurement, new products in the building industry mean that moisture measurement methods both old and new must be evaluated for accuracy and industry compliance.
 To not stay up to date is to contribute to the millions of dollars in moisture-related damage to flooring and buildings annually.

 These kits, apps, specs and more can help simplify the process by putting up-to-date tools, resources, and knowledge about accurate moisture measurement into your hands on the job site.

 Kits for Flooring Installation

 This flooring kit includes everything necessary for moisture testing in concrete slabs and subfloors.
 Whether a flooring installer or a building inspector, this kit provides the basic needs for accurate, reliable relative humidity (RH) testing.
-The kit includes Wagner’s Rapid RH® Starter Kit with Easy Reader and Smart Sensor combo, necessary accessories, plus the award-winning Rapid RH® DataMaster™ with Bluetooth® Reader, all in a convenient carry case.
+The kit includes Wagner’s Rapid RH® Starter Kit with Easy Reader and Smart Sensor combo, necessary accessories, plus the Bluetooth® Smart Reader (to be paired with the DataMaster™ app — a separate purchase on your mobile device’s app store), all in a convenient carry case.

 Apps for Flooring Installers

 3. RHSpec App